dotlang/language/README.md

 14. You can prefix `return` with a conditional, enclosed in parentheses.
 Return will be triggered only if the condition is satisfied (Example 10).
 15. If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).
 18. You can alias a function by defining another binding pointing to it.
+19. You can define a function without body (Example 11).
+Calling these functions will result in runtime error.
+They are mostly used to define expected interfaces in generic modules.

 **Examples**